dscpesu/recipe-viewer/README.md

-# 3D Recipe Viewer
+# Recipe Viewer

 ## Usage

-To run the flask app:
+Instructions to run the flask app:
+ - Clone this repository `git clone https://github.com/dscpesu/3d-recipe-viewer.git`
+ - Change directory to the flask app `cd 3d-recipe-viewer/Flask-app`
  - Run `python app.py`
  - Go to `http://localhost:5000/` from a browser